hargata/lubelog_docs/installation/troubleshooting.md

 >| ### Feature(s) Stopped Working After Updating to Latest Version
 >| Your browser might have cached an older version of a JavaScript(JS) file which is no longer compatible with the current version of LubeLogger.
 Try the following steps:
 >|
 >| 1.
-Verify - Try navigating to LubeLogger in Incognito mode.
+Verify - Try navigating to LubeLogger in Incognito mode or on another device
 >| 2.
 If everything functions as expected in Incognito, you have a caching issue.
 >| 3.
 Clear your browser's cache or perform a hard reload(hit CTRL+SHIFT+R multiple times on most browsers)
+>| 4.
+Check if the site works as intended on the [demo site](https://demo.lubelogger.com)

 >| ### Can't Send Email via SMTP
 >| Note that for most email providers, you can no longer use your account password to authenticate and must instead generate an app password for LubeLogger to be able to authenticate on your behalf to your email provider's SMTP server.
->|
->| If you've downloaded the .env file from the GitHub repo, there is an issue with how the file gets formatted when it is downloaded, you will have to copy the contents and re-create one manually on your machine.

 >| #### Gmail SMTP Authentication Error
 >|